vmolab/solx/CONTRIBUTING.md

 ## Licenses

-If you contribute to this project, your contributions will be made to the project under TODO: license.
+If you contribute to this project, your contributions will be made to the project under the GPL-3.0 license.

 ## Code of Conduct